soarlab/maline/README.md

     maline.sh -c 55432 -b 55184 -s 13234 -f apk-list-file -e -d maline-android-19

+Once parsed the logs and obtained the .graph files, to create the data file with all feature vectors run the following script:

+    createFeatureDataFile.sh

+Now, it is possible to classify the data running the following:

+    runClassDroid.sh

 # Copyright

 **maline** is a free software framework licensed under the terms of the GNU